AElfProject/aelf-web3.js/README.md

 ## Introduction

-This is the AElf JavaScript API which connects to the Generic JSON RPC spec.

-You need to run a local or remote AElf node to use this library.

-Please read the ./docs for more.
+For dApp developers we have a javascript sdk to help interact with the node's web API.
+Of course, you need to run an AELF node to use the sdk.

-Get the examples in the `./examples` directory
+Get the full examples in the `./examples` directory

 ## Installation